yours7himanshu/v4/docs/content/blog/new.md

 ---

+## Help Shape the Future of WeDance! 🌟

+Calling international dance teachers for quick 20min feedback sessions.

+You're perfect if you:
+• Teach in multiple cities
+• Run workshops/festivals
+• Active in dance community

+When: Jan 15-19
+Reward: Early access + insights report

+DM "WeDance Test" with:
+• Your teaching experience
+• Preferred time slot

+First 5 qualified teachers only! 🎯

+---

 # Introducing the New WeDance: Building Global Dance Communities 🌍💃

 Let me share what makes the new WeDance concept exciting: